-You can also apply to be a taxi driver only upon hitting 30.
-Interestingly, this restriction isn’t imposed on private hire car drivers.
+You can also apply to be a taxi driver or get a private-hire driver licence only upon hitting 30.

 Of course, you now also look vastly different to when you first received your Identification Card (IC).
 This is a good time (and also a compulsory time) to get a new IC.

 Turning 35 can be a little less depressing for singles!
 To cheer you up, you can now finally buy an HDB flat on your own.

 When you turn 35, your CPF allocation rates also change.
 While you still contribute 20% of your salary and your employer still contributes 17% of your salary into your CPF accounts, how they are split into the individual account change.
 A lower percentage (about 57% compared to 62%) goes into your CPF Ordinary Account, while more is channelled into your Special and MediSave Accounts to bolster your retirement and medical needs.